williamcarp/Data-Sources/README.md

 # Data Sources

-Repository to hold a record of useful data sources for market data.
+This is a repository to keep a comprehensive list of useful data sources for financial research and model-building.

 ## Interest Rates